-Often times the root canal can be done in one procedure, but it is not uncommon to take 2 or more visits (because of the complexity of the procedure) to complete the tooth root canal, but then you will need to return to have the tooth RESTORED.
+Often times the root canal can be done in one visit, but it is not uncommon to take 2 or more visits (because of the complexity of the procedure) to complete the tooth root canal, but then you will need to return to have the tooth restored.
 RCT themselves, can take less than an hour, but may take multiple visits depending on the complexity of the case.
-All of which are done under local anesthesia, so they are usually PAINLESS.
 And between visits, the tooth may ache a little, but not to an intolerable level.

 If your general dentist does the root canal, often times they will try to start to restore the tooth at the same appointment that the root canal is done.
 This helps to seal the tooth and prevent the root canal from getting recontaminated, although the appointment will tend to be a little longer.

 RESTORING THE TOOTH AFTER THE ROOT CANAL:

 It is very important to restore the tooth properly after the root canal is done.
 Many people fail to do this because the tooth normally will stop hurting after the root canal.

 Posterior teeth, premolars and molars generally need to be crowned in order to protect them from fracturing.